ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/TutorialsDojo-ReviewMode-3.md

 ![img](TutorialsDojo-ReviewMode-3.assets/image11.png)

-By attaching a transit gateway to a Direct Connect gateway using a transit virtual interface, you can manage a single connection for multiple VPCs or VPNs that are in the same AWS Region.
-You can also advertise prefixes from on-premises to AWS and from AWS to on-premises.
+==By attaching a transit gateway to a Direct Connect gateway using a transit virtual interface, you can manage a single connection for multiple VPCs or VPNs that are in the same AWS Region.== You can also advertise prefixes from on-premises to AWS and from AWS to on-premises.

-The AWS Transit Gateway and AWS Direct Connect solution simplify the management of connections between an Amazon VPC and your networks over a private connection.
-It can also minimize network costs, improve bandwidth throughput, and provide a more reliable network experience than Internet-based connections.
+The AWS Transit Gateway and AWS Direct Connect solution ==simplify the management of connections between an Amazon VPC and your networks over a private connection.
+It can also minimize network costs, improve bandwidth throughput, and provide a more reliable network experience than Internet-based connections.==

 Hence, the correct answer is: **Create a new Direct Connect gateway and integrate it with the existing Direct Connect connection.** **Set up a Transit Gateway between AWS accounts and associate it with the Direct Connect gateway.**

 The option that says: **Set up another Direct Connect connection for each and every new AWS account that will be added** is incorrect because this solution entails a significant amount of additional cost.
 Setting up a single DX connection requires a substantial budget and takes a lot of time to establish.
 It also has high management overhead since you will need to manage all of the Direct Connect connections for all AWS accounts.

 The option that says: **Create a new AWS VPN CloudHub.
 Set up a Virtual Private Network (VPN) connection for additional AWS accounts** is incorrect because a VPN connection is not capable of providing consistent and dedicated access to the on-premises network services.
-Take note that a VPN connection traverses the public Internet and doesn't use a dedicated connection.
+Take note that a ==VPN connection traverses the public Internet and doesn't use a dedicated connection.==

 The option that says: **Set up a new Direct Connect gateway and integrate it with the existing Direct Connect connection.
 Configure a VPC peering connection between AWS accounts and associate it with Direct Connect gateway** is incorrect because VPC peering is not supported in a Direct Connect connection.
 VPC peering does not support transitive peering relationships.